negarbaharmand/negarbaharmand.github.io/_posts/2023-11-17-marketplace-api.md

 ### Javadoc Documentation

+The Javadoc documentation is like a map guiding through the classes, methods, and overall structure of the codebase.

 For a deeper understanding of the project's architecture and implementation details, refer to the Javadoc documentation:

 - [Javadoc Documentation](https://negarbaharmand.com/marketplace-docs/index.html)

-The Javadoc provides comprehensive insights into the classes, methods, and overall structure of the codebase.
-Whether you're a developer contributing to the project or an enthusiast exploring the backend intricacies, the Javadoc is your go-to resource.

-## Conclusion

-Building a robust backend for a dynamic marketplace requires careful design and consideration.
-The Marketplace API project, with its array of features and thorough documentation, exemplifies the dedication to creating a scalable and efficient solution.

 Feel free to explore the [GitHub repository](https://github.com/negarbaharmand/marketplace-api.git) for the full source code.
-Your feedback and contributions are highly appreciated.
-Happy coding! 🚀